gosang/gosang.github.io/content/posts/react/authentication/implementing-user-authentication-in-a-serverless-next.js-app-with-auth0.md

 ## ✅ Why Use Auth0 with Next.js?

-**Security**: Auth0 provides robust security features like password hashing, multi-factor authentication, and compliance with industry standards.
+**Security**: Auth0 provides robust security features like password hashing, multi-factor authentication, and compliance with industry standards (secure & compliant out-of-the-box such as OAuth2.0, OIDC, PKCE, etc.).
 **Ease of Integration**: SDKs and documentation make it straightforward to implement.
+Supports social logins, passwordless, enterprise SSO, etc.
-**Scalability**: Auth0 handles millions of users efficiently.
+**Scalability**: Scales easily, from small projects to enterprise apps, handles millions of users efficiently.
-**Serverless Compatibility**: Its APIs are serverless-friendly and well-suited for Next.js apps.
+**Serverless Compatibility**: Its APIs are serverless-friendly and well-suited for Next.js (serverless API routes and middleware) apps.

-## Key Concepts in Auth0
+## Core Concepts in Auth0

 **Application**: A representation of your Next.js app in Auth0.
 **Client ID & Secret**: Credentials used for authenticating the app.